-With just a handful of examples and minimal instruction, the GPT-3 language model we use in Viable predicts the words or text it should generate next.
+With just a handful of examples and minimal instruction, the GPT-3 language model we use in Viable predicts the summaries it should generate from customer feedback datasets.

 Like any other model, it needs something to learn by.
 At Viable, we have spent many hours training our GPT-3 model to provide useful answers out of qualitative customer support data.
 Along the way, we learned a few tricks for getting the most useful answers.

 For a broad range of questions to ask in Viable, check out our guide on what questions you should ask in Viable.